Garciat/libvorbis.js/README.md

 ## Build

-- Ensure that you have the emscripten installed.
+- Ensure that you have emscripten installed.
   - i.e. you need access to `emcc`

 ```bash